Pupil Premium at Shire Oak

 The information below gives a brief outline of some of the ways we use our Pupil Premium funding:

-Other targeted interventions for Maths and English, such as Alpha to Omega (dyslexia programme), Talking Maths and the Catch Up Reading programme and school designed programmes.
+Other targeted interventions for maths and English, such as Alpha to Omega, Nessy (dyslexia programmes), and the Catch Up Reading programme and school designed programmes (including sessions based on the Numbers Count programme.)
 This is done partly by increasing the number of Learning Support Assistants that work in school so that each class has at least one assistant that the teacher can direct to work with children at any level.

 Revision club for Year 6.